awsdocs/amazon-ses-developer-guide/doc-source/faqs-enforcement.md

 An Amazon SES investigator has identified a significant problem with your sending\.
 Typical problems include, but aren't limited to, the following:
 + Your sending violates the [AWS Acceptable Use Policy](https://aws.amazon.com/aup/) \(AUP\)\.
 + Your emails appear to be unsolicited\.
++ Your content is phishing related \(this includes simulated phishing\)\.
-+ Your content is associated with a use case that Amazon SES doesn't support\.
++ Your content is otherwise associated with a use case that Amazon SES doesn't support\.

 If we believe that the problem can be corrected, we place your account under review for a certain amount of time\.
 While your account is under review, you should make changes to your email sending practices to correct the issue\.